DanMacDonald/public-square-tutorial/02-IntegratingArweaveJS.md

 |--------|------|
 |![PostInfo Results](images/image10.png)|![PostInfo Results](images/image09.png)|

 The thing to note here is that the problematic two lines post now has two lines of text while loading.
 The repeated ssssss characters and the "loading…" status message.
 The additional line provided by the ssssss characters enables the post to have the same vertical extent before and after the message is loaded.
-This dramatically reduces the visual popping that occurs without the optimization.
+This dramatically reduces the visual popping (moving around of subsequent posts) that occurs without the optimization.

-Our optimization assumes that the line length of a post is approximately 75 characters, so the number of ‘s’ we add is roughly equivalent to the number of characters on the 2nd line of our two line post.
+Our optimization assumes that the line length of a post is approximately 75 characters, so the number of ‘s’ we add is roughly equivalent to the number of characters on the 2nd line of our two line post message.
 There are a number of other approaches that may be more correct than printing padding ‘s’ repeatedly.
 In practice, though, I found the loading state was only visible for a frame or two before being replaced by actual data.
 Having the vertical extent of the post be correct during loading had a far greater effect on the perception of pop in.

 The cool thing about this optimization is that it was enabled by the fact that we know the number of characters in a post’s message data before we retrieve it from arweave!
 All thanks to the `node.data.size` we queried via GraphQL back in Querying from Javascript.